Gevalia: In North America

-Gevalia began North American sales, via mail-order delivery service, in 1983.
 Gevalia is perhaps most well known for its introductory offer of a free coffeemaker and other coffee-related incentives.
 These offers were seen in magazine advertisements, direct mailings, and television commercials, but were later overtaken by online advertising.
 Some of these Gevalia.com advertisements were the basis of the 2005 Hypertouch based lawsuit.
 In September 2013, Gevalia Introduced specialty drink K-Cups using real milk.

 In 2011, Kraft announced the retail launch of Gevalia in the United States; the in-store collection started with a complete line of ground, whole bean, decaf and flavored options.

-After Kraft Foods Inc. was split into two companies in 2012, rights to Gevalia brands were divided and currently owned by Kraft Heinz in North America and JDE Peet's (formed from merger of Douwe Egberts and Mondelez International coffee and tea division) in rest of the world.

-A mainstream supermarket brand in Northern Europe, Gevalia is marketed in the United States as a premium brand.
-Gevalia holds the royal warrant of appointment for coffee roasters from the King of Sweden.
 Gevalia also maintains an Office Coffee Service, offering mail-order coffee by the case, as well as coffee singles.

-Gevalia is also sold for the Tassimo and K-Cup systems in the United States.
+Gevalia is also sold for the K-Cup system in the United States.

 Coffees and teas

 As of February 2007, Gevalia offered more than 40 different coffees and teas, according to Gevalia.com.
 The majority of these coffees are Arabica blends, using beans from Kenya, Guatemala, Colombia, and Costa Rica.
 Gevalia Kaffe is composed of up to six different varieties of these Arabica beans, as well as Brazilian beans, and those are having attention.
+Gevalia discontinued sales of tea in 2015.

+Gevalia coffee in the North American market is roasted, ground (except for its whole bean variety), and packaged by Kraft in North America instead of being imported from Sweden.

 Controversies

 In 2005, Kraft was sued by Hypertouch, an ISP, for spamming its Gevalia coffee brand.
 Kraft was accused of sending multiple waves of junk advertisement to the ISP's customers, the action brought under the CAN-SPAM Act of 2003 act.
 The parties resolved their dispute by mutual agreement and the litigation has been dismissed.

 On 9 February 2012, the T discs used in Gevalia, Maxwell House and Nabob brand espresso were recalled from the market following the potential of second degree burn hazard.
+Gevalia has faced criticism for working conditions in Brazil, highlighted in reports by Swedwatch in 2005 and 2010.